carla-simulator/carla/Docs/foundations.md

 By default, CARLA runs in __asynchronous mode__.

-Essentially, in __asynchronous mode__ the CARLA server runs in it's own time, as fast as it can.
+Essentially, in __asynchronous mode__ the CARLA server runs as fast as it can.
 Client requests are handled on the fly.
-In __synchronous mode__ the client, or your Python code, takes the reigns and tells the server when to update.
+In __synchronous mode__ the client, running your Python code, takes the reigns and tells the server when to update.

-__Asynchronous mode__ is an appropriate mode to run CARLA in if you are experimenting or setting up a simulation, so you can fly around the map with the spectator as you place your actors.
+__Asynchronous mode__ is an appropriate mode to run CARLA if you are experimenting or setting up a simulation, so you can fly around the map with the spectator as you place your actors.
 When you want to start producing training data or deploying an agent within the simulation, it is advised that you use the __synchronous mode__ since this will give you more control and predictability.

 Read more about [__synchronous and asynchronous modes__](adv_synchrony_timestep.md).